forcedotcom/source-deploy-retrieve/contributing/publishing.md

 For each commit being pulled into the port PR, we want to make sure that the following is true:

 1. The affiliated work item has been QA'd and closed.
 2. The work item has the appropriate scheduled build.
-This scheduled build value would match the scheduled build going out for the VSCode Extensions.
+This scheduled build value <b>must</b> match the scheduled build going out for the VS Code Extensions.
 It's okay that this version is not the same as the one for Source Deploy Retrieve.

 ## Generate the Change Log